jesar-enl/alx-frontend/README.md

 - How to integrate an audio file in a webpage
 - How to embed external content
 - How to correctly structure an HTML page

+## 0x01 - Developer tools

+The projocet focuses on how to use the developer tools of the browser.

+## 0x02 - Advanced CSS

+In this project, we take ajourney to working with CSS and make the page look better.
+We will learn how to use different properties of CSS such as font-family, color, backgrounds, etc.,

+## 0x03 - Responsive design

+This project is target to make the Techium site responsive to all screens.